Monodromy groups and exceptional Hodge classes, I: Fermat Jacobians: Introduction

 \begin{restatable*}{proposition}{MTprojection} Let $p$ be an odd prime number, $k$ be a positive integer, and let $X_{p^k}$ be the largest simple factor of $J_{p^k}$.
 The projection $J_{p^k} \to X_{p^k}$ induces an isomorphism $\MT(J_{p^k})\to \MT(X_{p^k})$ between the corresponding Mumford-Tate groups. \end{restatable*}

 These two results do not necessarily hold for more general $m$.
 For example, Shioda shows in \cite{Shioda3} that the largest simple factor of the Jacobian $J_{21}$ is degenerate.
-Moreover, for $m=15$, the simple factors of $J_{15}$ are all nondegenerate but the projection of the Mumford-Tate group is an isogeny, not an isomorphism (see \cite{Heidi}).
-We study the specific case of $m=15$ further in Examples \ref{ex:m15-equations}, \ref{ex: using Kedlaya}, and \ref{ex: connected monodromy field for m=15}, and in \Cref{sec: full example ST15}, where we give an explicit presentation of its Sato-Tate group.
+Moreover, for $m=15$, the simple factors of $J_{15}$ are all nondegenerate but the projection of the Mumford-Tate group of $J_{15}$ to the Mumford-Tate group of its largest simple factor is an isogeny, not an isomorphism (see \cite{Heidi}).
+We study the specific case of $m=15$ further in Examples \ref{ex:m15-equations}, \ref{ex: using Kedlaya}, and \ref{ex: connected monodromy field for m=15}.

 Another general property that we can prove for all $m$ concerns the relationship between the field of definition of the endomorphisms $\Q(\End(J_m))$ and the connected monodromy field $\Q(\varepsilon_{J_m})$: \begin{restatable*}{theorem}{TheoremMultiquadratic} Let $m \geq 3$ be an integer and $J_m/\mathbb{Q}$ be the Jacobian of the smooth projective curve with affine equation $y^2=x^m+1$.
 The connected monodromy field $\Q(\varepsilon_{J_m})$ is a multiquadratic extension of $K=\mathbb{Q}(\zeta_m)$ (and therefore also of $\Q(\End(J_m))$, by \Cref{prop: endomorphism field easy containment}). \end{restatable*}